plsuwu/plsuwu/src/docs/writeups/lockpick.md

 main(FILENAME)
 ```

-Frustratingly, Python doesn’t store a float value with this high of a resolution (at least by default).
-I tried to force it by converting the value
+Frustratingly, Python's float precision isn't high enough to store the entire profit percentage needed to get the correct answer for this task.
+I tried to force this to stay put
-to a string instead, but this doesn’t work, probably on account of the fact that Python still has to load a float value into memory at some point
+by converting the value to a string instead, but this obviously doesn’t work probably on account of the fact that the interpreter still has to load the value as a float into memory
-and probably truncates it anyway.
+at some point, where it is probably truncated.

-Rather than continue to press this one relatively small issue, I took the email and did another `ctrl+f` in the file:
+Rather than continue to waste time on this one relatively small issue, I copied the email string used `ctrl+f` with VS C*de to find the correct profit percentage:

 ![Untitled](/img/lockpick_img/Untitled%205.png)